DraconicFal/PavementJoggerQML/README.md

 PJ is developed using Qt Markdown Language and runs on Qt version 6.
 The basic premise of the application is a clip positioning and trimming software, aesthetically similar to video editing software such as [DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve/edit).

-We (team 12331) aim to release Version 1.0 of this project no later than 10/01/2024.
+NOTE: We have put this project aside due to time constraints.

 ## PavementJogger Changelog